 Royal Tomb of Tu Duc

-The opulence of Tu Duc’s tomb stands in contrast to the tragic length of his life.
+The opulence of Tu Duc’s tomb sands in contrast to the tragic length of his life.
 Tu Duc reigned longest among the Nguyens, dying childless after 35 years on the throne and cursing the French for their growing influence.

 Tu Duc is the only Emperor who moved his household into his own tomb, building a Forbidden City of his own on the grounds.
 Some believe this was due to the smallpox that rendered him infertile; in fact, out of the Emperors who built their tombs in Hue, Tu Duc is the only emperor who wrote his own stele, as he had no son to do this essential duty.